roosemberth/karuiwm/README.md

 	# launch stwm:
 	exec stwm

-You may add other actions to launch the WM, but make sure that
+You may add other actions to <code>.xinitrc</code>, but make sure that
 <code>exec stwm</code> comes at last (since everything after that won't get
 executed).